 More than 9,000 Canadian expatriates live and prosper in Qatar, working within Canadian and Qatari companies and institutions.
 This dynamic expatriate community is very active in Qatar and helps to advance our mutual interests.
 Qatar Airways offers four direct flights per week between Montréal and Doha.

 In 2017, Saudi Arabia, the UAE, Bahrain and Egypt severed diplomatic ties with Qatar and imposed an economic, land, sea and air blockade.
+In January 2021, diplomatic relations were restored, flights resumed, and the land border with Saudi Arabia reopened.
 Canada strives to maintain friendly and positive bilateral relations with all Gulf Cooperation Council (GCC) member states.

 Trade and investment agreements